W3C - easy checks for accessibility

 - The only thing of note here is the transition from

-there's colour degradation from top to bottom of page so the user is gradually moving from dark colours to lighter colours.
+/to/blog, where/is a dark colour and/blogis a lighter colour.
+Here the design is such that on/blogthere's colour degradation from top to bottom of page so the user is gradually moving from dark colours to lighter colours.

 Multimedia (video, audio) alternatives